Quick Answer

 - Neutral tone is normal

-Most issues are not personal.
+Most everyday friction is not personal.

 Situational Do & Don’t (Quick Reference)